gabrielastro/idealgasentropy/README.md

 ## Notes
 - Ortho:Para ratio is not treated explicitly: Only the limit T >> T_rot ~ 85 K is implemented currently

 - No metals.
 If there should be metals, adding them to helium offers an approximate treatment.

+- Written and tested in Python 2 only

 ## Comments
-- For most of the relevant rho--T plane, delad from here and from D'Angelo & Bodenheimer (2013), using their functions as implemented in Pluto (Vaidya et al. 2015), agree to better than 5%.
+- For most of the relevant rho--T plane, delad from here and from D'Angelo & Bodenheimer (2013; hereafter DAB13), using their functions as implemented in Pluto (Vaidya et al. 2015), agree to better than 5%.
 However, there are some ~20% differences

 - At the lowest pressure of Saumon, Chabrier & van Horn (1995), the gas should be ideal yet there are small piecewise-constant offsets in the entropy.
 This could be due to a mistake on my part (despite checking and despite the relative simplicity of the equations) or to non-ideal (interaction, not degeneracy) effects being important in SCvH.
 Their approach is very different from the simple non-perfect ideal gas.

 - Some documentation needs to be done...
 The entropy formula is an "original derivation"; I have not seen it elsewhere but have also not searched, and is relatively easy to derive.

+## Comparisons
+- There are some plots in Abb/ showing the goodness of the match of this implementation to DAB13.
+Why it is not perfect, is not clear

+- There are also some comparison to SCvH (see comments above)

 All comments, questions, suggestions for improvements, etc. are welcome!
 Please write to me at uni-tuebingen.de with gabriel.marleau in front.